James Long Company

 upgrades

-- SAI custom transducers and amplifiers for Skin conductance,
+- Custom transducers and amplifiers for Skin conductance,

 Finger pulse, Ear pulse, Skin temperature, ECG, Respiration, and Somatic